AdobeDocs/pass.en/help/accountiq/best-practices.md

 ## Track and measure the impact of actions {#track-measure-impact}

 Actions require time to take effect.
-Use the operation and associated charts to track the operation state and segment characteristics throughout subsequent weeks or months of the operation time frame.
+Use the operation and associated charts to track the operation state and segment characteristics throughout subsequent weeks or months of the operation time interval.
 Combine this information with any other analytics to answer or understand the outcome.
 For example: What percentage of borrowers converted to subscribers?
 How many additional ads were viewed?
 Did the number of borrowers decrease?

 * Use operation charts and other analytics to track and measure the effect of actions.